laurspellman/AverageTemperatureWidget/README.md

 2) Clone this repo to your local machine.

-4) In your IDE or text editor, Open the file api_secrets_template.py and save a copy in the same directory as api_secrets.py.
-Copy the generated API key from the previous step in the api_secrets.py file.
+4) In your IDE or text editor, Open the file 'api_secrets_template.py'.
+Save a copy in the same directory and name it 'api_secrets.py'.
+Copy the generated API key from the previous step in the 'api_secrets.py' file.
 (Do not commit this file to Git!)

 ```python
 # Save the API key here!